LionWeb-io/lionweb-typescript/README.md

   The "core stuff" such as: base types, the LionCore M3 (including the `builtins` language), and (de-)serialization.
 - `utilities`
   Utilities on top of the `core` packages that might be broadly useful, but should not go into the `core` package.
+- `validation`
+  Validators that validate a JSON serialization.
 - `test`
   A package containing (unit) tests for the packages above.
 - `cli`